Fast track your treatment

 After your consultant has confirmed the cause of your knee pain, they will share more information about knee replacement surgery and whether it might be the right treatment option for you.
 They will also discuss other potential treatments for your knee pain to ensure you have a comprehensive understanding of your options.

-Your consultant is there to answer any questions you might have about knee replacement surgery and to alleviate any concerns you might have about undergoing surgery, or any other treatment.
+Your consultant is there to answer any questions you might have about knee replacement surgery and to alleviate any concerns you might have about undergoing surgery, knee replacement recovery times, or any other treatment.
 Please don't hesitate to ask any and every question that comes into your head.
 No question is silly, no question is too small.
 We want you to feel as informed and involved as possible.

 The exact timeframe will differ from person to person, but in general you will have fast access to treatment, without a waiting list.
 There shouldn't be any delays, and you can pick a time and date that are convenient for you.